On the monotonicity of discrete entropy for log-concave random vectors on $\mathbb{Z}^d$: Introduction

-{\bf Log-concavity and convexity in $\mathbb{Z}^d$. } For $d>1$ there are more than one definitions of log-concavity that have been used in different contexts.
+{\bf Log-concavity and convexity in $\mathbb{Z}^d$. } For $d>1$, there are more than one definitions of log-concavity that have been used in different contexts.
 We will use a quite general definition that implies several other notions of log-concavity, the one of \textit{extensible log-concave functions}.
 The reader is referred to Murota \cite{Murota} for an extensive discussion of discrete convexity in higher dimensions.
+A function $f:\mathbb{Z}^{d}\rightarrow \mathbb{R}\cup \{+\infty\}$ is said to be \textit{convex-extensible} if there exists a convex function $\bar{f}:\mathbb{R}^{d}\rightarrow \mathbb{R}\cup \{+\infty\}$ such that